Quintus/pathie-cpp/README.md

 ### Stream replacements

-Pathie mainly provides you with the means to handle pathes, compose, and decompose them.
+Pathie mainly provides you with the means to handle paths, compose, and decompose them.
 There is an experimental feature however that provides replacements for C++ file streams that work with instances of Pathie::Path instead of strings for opening a file.
 These replacements